-- 1. Coned or collimated to part. - 2.
-Used gonadal or ovarian shields where applicable. - 3.
-Wore a film badge. - 4.
-Wear a lead apron and gloves when appropriate. - 5.
-Kept door to the radiographic room closed and asked any persons in the vicinity of the patient to move away before making an exposure.
+- 1. Collimated to part.

+- 2. Wears a film badge.

+- 3. Wears a lead apron when appropriate.

+- 4. Kept door to the radiographic room closed and asked any persons in the vicinity of the patient to move away before making an exposure.

-1. Visible cone or collimation limits.
+1. Visible collimation limits.